dhtlee/labrador/README.md

 1. Update configuration values in config.properties where needed

 ### Running the demo tests
-- To execute entire TestNG regression test suite: Note: There will be 1 test that passes and 1 that fails
+- Execute demo TestNG **regression** test suite: Note: There will be 1 test that passes and 1 that fails
 <br>`mvn clean test -DsuiteXmlFile=regression.xml`
-- To view test report, open _target/surefire-reports/index.html_ in a browser, navigate to 'Reporter Output'
+- View test report, open _target/surefire-reports/index.html_ in a browser, navigate to 'Reporter Output'

 ### Parallel test execution
 - Update **thread-count** value in the test suites xml